DamarTheMunginizer/New-York-State-Energy-Consumption/README.md

 To determine the climatological zones and the source of energy to which they are most amenable, we employ k-means clustering and time-series k-means clustering, both to inspect the number of zones and how those zones might change over time.

+### Data Handling
+#### Weather Data
+We gathered daily weather data for the 20 year period spanning 2005 to 2024, across 166 distinct points from New York State from the Open-Meteo API.
+We discovered after-the-fact that weather data from 2011 onward was only available for a single point, but had operated under the assumption that we had more complete data.

+#### Load Data
+We gathered data for the energy load from NYISO by zone, then converted the zone-based data by county, accounting for the population of each county.
+The process to collect the load and population data required building an ETL pipeline for each one, since the data was saved in smaller chunks by non-standard denominations.
+You can view both pipelines within the code folder.

 ### Analysis
 We initially intended to divide New York State into three clusters: one for each energy source we considered to be compatible with the State.
 A quick k-means clustering algorithm demonstrated that a hydro-electric cluster is not well-defined, thus we focus on solar and wind.
 With that knowledge in mind, we engineered a few features to improve the separation between clusters, which are clearly indicated above.
 We then project all of our features through 2030 using a Prophet model (which handles seasonality, trends, and shocks with ease) before fitting a time-series k-means clustering model to it.
 We see that our clusters shift as time progresses, relative to the 2020 clusters, but we should note that the Open-Meteo data is faulty on collection.
 As such, our analysis may need to be revisited with more complete data.